 So, what Husqvarna model has the best cutting speed?

-Well, you don’t have so many options here because the motor revolutions are almost the same across all board.
+Well, you don’t have so many options here because the motor revolutions are almost the same across all the board.

-While the performance if a chainsaw is the most critical factor when buying a chainsaw, usability should also be considered.
+While the performance of a chainsaw is the most critical factor when buying a chainsaw, usability should also be considered.
 This is in relation to whether you can handle the chainsaw or not.
 When it comes to usability, there are a lot of factors that you need to consider.